 Built from one paragraph of description.
 Knurled grip, flat top, D-shaped bore — generated, then tuned to the shaft.

+The app collects zero data and runs no telemetry.
 Figure connects to the model provider you already pay for.
-Geometry is generated locally with OpenSCAD.
-Nothing is rendered in a cloud you don't control.
+Geometry is generated locally with OpenSCAD — nothing is rendered in a cloud you don't control.